Border crisis beginning to bring pain home for Americans

 But it’s going to get worse, officials said.

-A couple hundred officers have already been redeployed from the ports of entry to the field, increasing the wait time for cars at El Paso to as much as 190 minutes Friday morning.
-In Brownsville, the wait was 120 minutes Friday, according to Homeland Security.
+A couple hundred officers have been redeployed from the ports of entry to the field, increasing the wait time for cars at El Paso, Texas, to as much as 190 minutes Friday morning.
+In Brownsville, the wait was 120 minutes Friday, according to the Department of Homeland Security.
 Both times are longer than average.

-Meanwhile truck traffic at the World Trade Bridge in Laredo was at 70 minutes, which is significantly higher than usual.
+Meanwhile truck traffic at the World Trade Bridge in Laredo waited 70 minutes, which is significantly more than usual.

-A senior department official said to expect those times to increase even more when they reach their full redeployment of 750 officers — and the official said that number could go even higher, to as many as 2,500 people taken from other duties at Homeland Security and sent to assist the Border Patrol.
+A senior department official said to expect those times to increase even more when they reach their full redeployment of 750 officers — and the official said that number could climb even higher, to as many as 2,500 people taken from other duties at Homeland Security and sent to assist the Border Patrol.

 “That’s the place that we’re in right now.
 That’s how severe our shortfalls are,” the official said.